dnndev/xmp-docs/template-controls/load-feed-link.md

 context: template
 summary: >-
   The LoadFeedLink tag makes it a cinch to dynamically load XMod Pro feeds into your page.
 This tag requires jQuery be included in the page.
+The LoadFeedLink tag renders as a hyperlink at run-time and will grab the feed data when clicked.
 keywords:
   - load
   - feed